 - the treatment of COVID-19 from April 1 through December 31, 2020.

 - visits to get the COVID-19 diagnostic test, regardless of where the test is administered.

-- virtual care from other providers until September 30, 2020.
-(We always cover LiveHealth Online visits for Medicare Advantage members.)
+- virtual care from other providers until December 31, 2020.* Remember, LiveHealth Online visits are always free for Medicare Advantage members.

 Will Unicare waive cost-shares for COVID-19 treatments delivered by out-of-network providers?

 What is COVID-19?